 Due Process

-A due process hearing is a court-like review process governed by administrative laws.
+A due process hearing is an administrative hearing to resolve disputes on any matter related to the identification, evaluation, educational placement, and the provision of a free and appropriate public education (FAPE).
 SERC will provide a highly-trained hearing officer who will preside over the hearing and whose decisions have the effect of law and are binding upon the parties participating in the hearing.
 During a hearing, both parties subpoena and present witnesses and perform cross-examination; present admissible evidence; may present depositions or affidavits; engage in closing arguments, and request that the hearing officer rule favorably on their positions.
 Parties may represent themselves or be represented by attorneys at their own expense.

 Additional Resources